leo-liuzy/leo-liuzy.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Hi!
-I’m a Ph.D. student in the University of Texas at Austin, happily co-advised by [Professor Greg Durrett](https://www.cs.utexas.edu/~gdurrett/) and [Professor Eunsol Choi](https://eunsol.github.io).
+I’m a Ph.D. student in the University of Texas at Austin, happily co-advised by [Professor Eunsol Choi](https://eunsol.github.io) and [Professor Greg Durrett](https://www.cs.utexas.edu/~gdurrett/).

 I am broadly interested in Natural Language Processing and Machine Learning (ML).
 These days, my attention goes to interpretatbility, augmentation, and interactive aspect of LLM.